 SCHÜTTOFF, U. ... et al., 2017.
 Sports participation and social capital formation during adolescence.
 Social Science Quarterly, doi: 10.1111/ssqu.12453.

 Objective: National and international policies claim that young people’s sports participation improves their social capital.
 This paper is the first to examine if sports participation has a causal effect on social capital formation during adolescence and whether such effects depend on the organizational format or the type of sports practiced.
 Methods: Propensity score matching is employed in the analysis with possible endogeneity removed by exploiting the information in, and the structure of, the German Socio-Economic Panel.
 Results: Regular sports participation positively impacts adolescents’ social capital through volunteering, helping friends and civic involvement.
 Furthermore, these effects seem to develop predominantly in sports clubs (in contrast to other organizational formats).
 Conclusion: The empirical evidence of this study is suggestive of the relevant societal role of non-profit clubs as institutions for practicing sport.

-This article will be closed access until two years after the date of its commercial publication.
+This article will be closed access until 28th August 2019.